 Microsoft Office vs Google Docs

 While these Google docs vs Word are essential bits of a program, you may prefer one over the other and not because it is much better but because it suits your requirements and lifestyle.
 You may not be needed to carry out lots of office work while you are on transit, but there are situations where you need to work while on the move.
 Whether it is adding a spreadsheet, making notes or editing essential documents while away from your workstation, you need a program to allow you to accomplish this task.
+If these two programs do not meet your needs for legal document comparison, there are advanced tools based on artificial intelligence which can improve your user experience.
 In this section, you will learn about Microsoft office basics and Google docs Features.

 Google Docs vs. Word